amancode27/Orolingo/README.md

 ## Introduction

-This is a simple Todo application built off Django (including the Django REST Framework for API CRUD operations) and React.
+This is a language learning platform named Orolingo

 ## Requirements
 * Python3